-436-050-0220 Records Self-Insured Employer Must Keep in Oregon; Period to be Retained, Removal and Disposition
+436-050-0220 Records Self-Insured Employer Must Keep in Oregon Maintain; Period to be Retained, Removal and Disposition

-(1) Claims records self-insured employers must keep in Oregon.
+(1) Claims rRecords self-insured employers must keep in Oregonmaintain.

-Each self-insured employer is required to keep the following records in this state, and make those records available to the director upon request:
+Each self-insured employer is required to keep-maintain the following records in this state, Oregon and, to make those the records available at an Oregon claims processing location, and to provide the director access to the records to the director upon request:

-(a) Written records necessary to ensure compliance with ORS 656.506, 656.612, 656.614, and 656.622 including:

-(A) A record of payroll by National Council on Compensation Insurance classification; and
+- (a) Written records necessary to ensure compliance with ORS 656.506, 656.612, 656.614, and 656.622 including: - (A) A record of payroll by National Council on Compensation Insurance classification; and

-(B) Complete records of all assessments, employer and employee contributions, and all such money due the director;

-(b) Written records relating to its safety and health program as required by ORS 656.430(10) and OAR 437-001;

-(c) Written records used and relied upon in processing claims;

-(d) A written record of all payments made as a result of any claim, including documentation of:

-(A) The amount of the payment;

-(B) The date the payment was issued;

-(C) The date payment was mailed or delivered; and

-(D) An explanation of the time period between the date the payment was issued and the date the payment was mailed or delivered, if any;

-(e) A written record of all reimbursements and recoveries received on each claim;

-(f) A written record of the approval or denial of claims for supplemental temporary disability benefits under ORS 656.210(5);

-(g) A summary sheet for each claim showing all payments made, separated into disability, medical, and vocational assistance payments showing all reimbursements made and cumulative totals, subject to the following:

-(A) The record of disability payments should be limited to statutory benefits and not include any additional employer obligations; and

-(B) Expenses must not be included in any of the three columns required on the summary sheet.
-"Expenses" are defined in National Council on Compensation Insurance, Workers' Compensation Statistical Plan, Part IV(available from NCCI, www.ncci.com, 800-622-4123); and

-(h) Written records, or copies of records, of claims processed by prior service companies.
+- (B) Complete records of all assessments, employer and employee contributions, and all such money due the director; - (b) Written records relating to its safety and health program as required by ORS 656.430(10) and OAR 437-001; - (c) Written records used and relied upon in processing each claims; - (d) A written record of all payments made as a result of any claim, including documentation of: - (A) The amount of the payment; - (B) The date the payment was issued; - (C) The date payment was mailed or delivered; and - (D) An explanation of the time period between the date the payment was issued and the date the payment was mailed or delivered, if any; - (e) A written record of all reimbursements and recoveries received on each claim; - (f) A written record of the approval or denial of claims for supplemental temporary disability benefits under ORS 656.210(5); - (g) A summary sheet for each claim showing all payments made, separated into disability, medical, and vocational assistance payments showing all reimbursements made and cumulative totals, subject to the following: - (A) The record of disability payments should be limited to statutory benefits and not include any additional employer obligations; and - (B) Expenses must not be included in any of the three columns required on the summary sheet.
+"Expenses" are defined in National Council on Compensation Insurance, Workers' Compensation Statistical Plan, Part IV(available from NCCI, www.ncci.com, 800-622-4123); and - (h) Written records, or copies of records, of claims processed by prior service companies.

-(2) Removal of claims records.
+(2) Removal Availability of claims records.

-A self-insured employer may remove the following records, under the conditions described in this section:
+A self-insured employer may remove the following records, under the conditions described in this section must make records available by one or more of the following methods: